 Similar to a package's hidden status is a package's trusted status.
 A package can be either trusted or not trusted (distrusted).
 By default packages are distrusted.
-This property of a package only plays a role when compiling code using GHC's Safe Haskell feature (see Section 7.20).
+This property of a package only plays a role when compiling code using GHC's Safe Haskell feature (see Section 7.23) with the -fpackage-trust flag enabled.

-To see which modules are provided by a package use the gho-pkg command (see Section 4.9.6):
+To see which modules are provided by a package use the ghc-pkg command (see Section 4.9.6):